gkiselov/gkiselov.github.io/_posts/2022-08-22-bush-amp2025-tube-preamp-modification.md

 <center> Fig. 4 </center>

 It is very well designed amp, indeed!
 As you can see on the picture, L and R channels of the power amp are well separated and there is a twisted pair cables, connecting inputs of the amp to the outputs of the preamp.
-There is a Phono preamp as well (on the right on the picture), which is a very good for vinyl lovers.
+There is a Phono preamp as well (on the right of the picture), which is a very good for vinyl lovers.
 It uses JRC2068 Low Noise Dual Operational Amplifier.
 There is 5 inputs, including Phono and one line out output.
 Next to speaker connectors, you can see the relay.
 It has about 6 sec. delay, when amp is powered up.
 Huge filtering caps 6800uF/50V each.
 Input selector, volume, balance, tone, etc. are microprocessor controlled via the white cable in the middle.
 Front panel has a very nice display, volume wheel and knobs.

 When I saw this layout, I thought "Fantastic!
 I will cut R and L twisted pairs and connect the tube preamp there."
 And I did it... :)